 Ungvár (Ukrainian: Ужгород [Uzshorod], Ruthenian: Ужгород [Uzshorod], Russian: Ужгород [Uzsgorod], Slovakian: Užhorod, German: Ungwar, Jiddish: אונגװיר [Ungvir, Ingver, Yngvyr]) castle is an extensive citadel on a hill in Ukraine in the Sub-Carpathian Region that is called Kárpátalja in Hungarian.
-It was built on a 30-meter-high cliff, in a mixture of architectural styles and materials between the 13th and 18th centuries and figured heavily in the history of Hungary.
+It was built on a 30-meter-high cliff, in a mixture of architectural styles and materials between the 13th and 18th centuries, and figured heavily in the history of Hungary.
 The very name of Uzhhorod/Ungvár refers to the castle, translating as “the Ung castle”.
 The Ung River can be seen right next to the castle that was guarding this very important junction of trade routes.

 Ung castle appeared very early in the Hungarian chronicles, according to Anonymous, the Notary of King Bela (late 12th century – early 13th century), the home-taking Magyar tribes in the 9th century, rested at Ung castle first, after crossing the Carpathian Mountains.
 In fact, it was the very site where the previous Chief of the united Hungarian (Magyar) tribes, Álmos, passed the leadership to his son, Árpád.

 Ung castle was controlling 18 villages around it and it was part of the north-eastern Borderland system of strongholds in the Kingdom of Hungary.
 The earliest stone buildings on the site of the castle may be dated to the 13th century, after the Mongolian invasion of 1241-1242.
-The castle didn’t have a very big military importance, it was rather a kind of part of the near Nevicke castle.
+The castle didn’t have very big military importance, it was rather a kind of part of the near Nevicke castle.
 It was mentioned in a 13th-century document like „oppidum sen castellum Ungwar”.

-The royal lands around Ung were no longer in the Hungarian king’s hand around 1290.
+The royal lands around Ung were no longer in the Hungarian king’s hands around 1290.
 The castle had been given to Palatine Aba Amádé in 1288 by King Kun lászló IV.
-The Aba Clan was the mighty oligarch family that owned the north-eastern part of the Upper Lands of the kingdom.
+The Aba Clan was the mighty oligarch family that owned the northeastern part of the Upper Lands of the kingdom.
 When Aba Amadé was killed in 1305 at Kassa (Kosice, Kaschau), his sons rebelled against King Károly Róbert.
 The Anjou king defeated them at Rozgony, and the castle of Ungvár was given to Péter, son of Pethene, Chief Comes of Ung for a short time.

 Shortly after this, King Károly Róbert gave the castle and its villages to his Italian supporters from the Drugeth family.
 They erected a rectangular defensive structure with rhomboid bastions that recalled the castles of South Italy.
 The construction began in 1317 in the age when Drugeth Fülöp owned it but the work lasted for more than 30 years.
 As it was, the place became the Drugeths’ property for 360 years.
 The fortification was augmented in the 16th and 17th centuries, the greatest one took place in 1598.
 It was the time when the present form of the castle was built but so far many sections have been pulled down.